 - If you think your child may have been abused you should contact the children’s social care office.
 If you think the abuse may have happened in school, contact the Headteacher or one of our Designated Safeguarding Leads:

-- Mrs Kerry Rodger, Headteacher
+- Mrs Kerry Rodger, Executive Headteacher

-- Mrs Elizabeth Martin, Deputy Headteacher
+- Mrs Elizabeth Martin, Head of School

-- Mr Matt Hough, Assistant Headteacher
+- Mr George Norman, Deputy Headteacher

 - If you think your child has been hurt, arrange to visit your doctor or take them to the nearest outpatients immediately.
 Comfort and reassure your child.